Do I have to attend court?

 Can I remove a CCJ from my credit file?

-If you pay your CCJ in full within a month of the judgment
+If you pay your CCJ within a month of the judgment

-Once the court has evidence you’ve paid the CCJ within a month they’ll contact the Registry Trust to remove the judgment from the public register.
+Once the court has everything, they tell the Registry Trust to remove the judgment from the public register.

 If you pay off the CCJ more than a month after the judgment